scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 ```

-### Lambdas and HOFs
+### Higher-order functions and lambdas

-Next, we’ll show some commonly used higher-order functions (HOFs) that accept _lambda_ methods.
+Next, we’ll show some commonly used higher-order functions (HOFs) that accept lambdas (anonymous functions).
 To get started, here are several variations of the lambda syntax, starting with the longest form, working in steps towards the most concise form:

 ```scala
 // these functions are all equivalent and return